-Hospice care is a form of home care service which is focused on patients diagnosed with a terminal condition or illness.
+The definition of hospice care says it is a form of home care service which is focused on patients diagnosed with a terminal condition or illness.
 These patients are approaching the end of their lives and the service is entirely focused on increasing the quality of their lives.
-There are times when people resist home care and they can be especially skeptical about hospice.
+There are times when people resist home care, and they can be especially skeptical about hospice.
 In this article, we’ve tried to gather the most important pros and cons of hospice care, so you can see all the benefits and downsides of this home care service.

 Advantages of Hospice Care